w4bo/AA2425-unibo-mldm/slides/03-dataunderstanding.md

 # Verify Data Quality

-At this point, the analyst examines the quality of the data, addressing questions such as:
+At this point, the analyst examines the quality of the data [@batini2009methodologies] [@sidi2012data], addressing questions such as:

-Some common items to check include:
+Some common data quality issues to check include:

 - missing attributes and blank fields;
 - whether all possible values are represented;